On this page

 Which super funds offer indexed investment options?

-In addition to using indexed strategies across the fund’s whole portfolio, many large super funds have added indexed options to their menu of investment options.
+In addition to using indexed strategies across the fund’s whole portfolio, many large super funds have added indexed options to the menu of investment options they offer to their members.

-This means you can choose to invest some or all of your super using an indexed approach – both when you are saving for retirement and when you invest in a super pension after leaving the workforce.
+This means you can choose to invest some or all of your super using an indexed approach – both while you are saving for retirement and also when you decide to invest your super savings in a super pension after leaving the workforce.

-In addition to the reduced investment costs that come with an indexed investment option in your super fund, your investment returns are only taxed at the super capital gains tax (CGT) rate of 15%.
-This is usually much lower than the normal CGT rate you would pay on capital gains outside super, which can be as high as 45%.
+Don’t forget that your investment returns within the super system are only taxed at the super capital gains tax (CGT) rate of 15%.
+This is much lower than the normal CGT rate you would pay on capital gains outside super, which can be as high as 45%.

-For fund members looking to choose a straightforward and cost-effective investment option, an indexed investment option may be worth considering.
+If you are looking for an easy-to-understand and cost-effective investment option for your super, an indexed investment option may be worth considering.

-Like their actively managed cousins, the indexed invested options offered by super funds come in two main forms:
+Like their actively managed cousins, the passively managed or indexed invested options offered by super funds come in several forms:

 1. Pre-mixed investment options

-A pre-mixed indexed investment option is a mix of growth and defensive assets built to perform in line with the return from its pre-set benchmark index over all time periods.
+A pre-mixed indexed investment option is a mix of growth and defensive assets selected with the expectation they will deliver an investment return in line with a pre-set benchmark index over all time periods.

-Pre-mixed investment options are usually based on benchmarks such as Balanced, Diversified or High Growth, each of which has a different mix of growth and defensive assets.
+Pre-mixed investment options are usually based on benchmarks such as Balanced, Diversified or High Growth, each of which has a different mix of growth and defensive assets and a different expected investment return.

-Super funds that offer their members the ability to make direct investments usually offer the option to invest in managed index funds and exchange traded funds (ETFs) listed on the ASX.
+Some super funds offer their members the chance to select a mix of direct investments.
+These direct investments usually include the option to invest in index funds managed by large external investment specialists, or in ETFs listed on the Australian Securities Exchange (ASX).

-An indexed investment option tracking the benchmark index for a specific asset class (such as Australian shares), designed to deliver similar returns to its benchmark index over all time periods.
+These are an indexed investment option tracking the benchmark index for a specific asset class (such as Australian shares or international bonds).
+The option is designed to deliver similar investment returns to its benchmark index over all time periods.

-The index-based asset class investment options offered by super funds usually track assets such as Australian shares, international shares, international fixed interest and property securities.
+Generally, the index-based asset class investment options offered by super funds track the most popular asset classes, including Australian shares, international shares, international fixed interest and property securities (such as real estate investment trusts).

 Many of the major industry and retail super funds offer both their accumulation and pension members indexed investment options.

-Retail super funds such as AMP’s MyNorth, BT Super, Virgin Money and Mercer also offer indexed investment options covering both pre-mixed and asset class portfolios.
+Large retail super funds such as AMP’s MyNorth, CFS FirstChoice Employer Super and Mercer Super Trust also offer fund members a wide range of indexed investment options covering both pre-mixed and single asset class portfolios.

-Increasingly, super funds (such as Netwealth Super Accelerator, BT Super Invest, ING Living Super, HostPlus Super and Care Super) are offering their members Direct Investment options.
+Increasingly, many super funds (such as Netwealth Super Accelerator Plus, Care Super and NGS Super) are offering their members Direct Investment options.
 These allow you to select and invest directly in ETFs, which are another way to access indexed strategies.

-Several new start-ups operating in the Australian investment market (such as Virgin Money, Spaceship and Superhero Super) also offer fund members the opportunity to invest their super using low-cost indexed strategies.
-These super funds say they offer members the opportunity to invest their super account “the way you want”.
+Several smaller entrants to the super market (such as Virgin Money Super, Spaceship, Superhero Super and Kogan Super) offer fund members the opportunity to invest their super using low-cost indexed strategies.
+These new super funds say they offer members the opportunity to invest their super account “the way you want”.
+For example, Future Super offers a Balanced Index option that includes no fossil fuels, allowing members to take advantage of the benefits of indexing while embracing a socially responsible investment approach.

 It’s worth noting, however, the investment options offered by these newer super funds usually invest through ETFs or the large indexed managed funds offered by the international specialist index fund managers, such as Vanguard, BlackRock and BetaShares.